Arrow Icon

 Anaphylaxis is a medical emergency.
 Act fast.

-If you suspect your child is having a severe allergic reaction, try to stay calm and follow these steps:
+If you suspect a severe allergic reaction, try to stay calm and follow these steps:

 Bee sting?